-Tricky thing is, if this question comes up within management circles before or during implementing OKRs.
+In short: all companies working with OKRs, still use and monitor KPIs as well.
+So it is not about either / or.
+It is more about understanding what the differences are.
+Tricky thing is, sometimes this question comes up within management before or during implementing OKRs.
 It can be a signal of mistrust against the „new“ OKR methodology.
-Sometimes, the real question is: „appearantly we are doing quite well to run our business with KPIs, so why do we need OKRs?“
+Sometimes, the real question is: „apparently we are doing quite well to run our business with KPIs, so why do we need OKRs?“

 Here is an example:

 A CMO and his team is about to launch a redesign next quarter in combination with a campaign.
 This will influence how customers experience the brand, the product or services and the website and will definitely influence both, brand perception and recognition.
 Its about standing out from the crowd and offering a better experience.
 Cool.
 But, what if these quarterly OKRs, to be precise the Key Results, would be around brand perception or recognition?